Updated: 03 April 2023

-Autism Awareness Month: Cruising and Travel with Autism
+April is Autism Awareness Month Cruising and Traveling with Autism

 Did you know that 1 percent of all the children in the United States ages 3-17 are diagnosed with some form of autism?
-According to The Autism Society, today, between 1 and 1.5 million Americans live with autism.
+According to The Autism Society, today, over 3 million Americans live with autism.

 Whether you’re the parent or family member of a child with autism, or are living with autism yourself, it is important to understand that traveling with autism may require additional planning.
 Venturing into unfamiliar surroundings can be especially stressful for autistic travelers, so adding structure to your trip may be important.